sroussey/ellmers/docs/04_system_composition.md

 ## Strategies

 OK, now I know why LangChain is called what it is.
-We have a series of tasks to perform, and they groups of them will be chained together.
+We have a series of tasks to perform, and groups of them will be chained together.

 ### Task